 This is the odd one out, a Phrygian Dominant scale is connected with chord IIIx, which come from chord III (Phrygian).

 Just like the chord has gone from minor to major, so has the scale.

-When it comes to the actual scale shape we build the Phrygian Dominant scale from a minor scale shape.
+When it comes to the actual scale shape we build the Phrygian Dominant scale from a minor scale shape, then change the third.